IkeHasAPlan/IkeHasAPlan.github.io/README.md

 # Hello, I'm Isaac Rivera, and this is my website!

-## This website was constructed for my IT 1000 class at the University of Missouri
-#### It will fill you in on my life, and hopefully educate you on my hobbies and interests!
+### It will fill you in on my life, and hopefully educate you on my hobbies and interests!
-#### I'm into all sorts of things!
+### I'm into all sorts of things!
 You can read about them below...

 <html>
-  <title> Isaac's Website </title>
   <body>
     <ul>
       <li><link src="">Drum Corps International</link></li>